Ofra Strauss: Early life

 Strauss was born in Nahariya, Israel.
 The eldest of three children of Ella (born 1935 in Yugoslavia, died in 1985), a nurse and holocaust survivor, and Michael, chairperson of Strauss Group, the son of the founders Hilda and Dr. Richard Strauss.
-However, her parents divorced in 1981.
+Her parents divorced in 1981.

-Strauss has a younger sister Irit (former advertiser and current business partner of brother) and a younger brother (Adi, a businessman founder of "Adi's lifestyle").
+Strauss has a younger sister Irit (former advertiser and current business partner of brother) and a younger brother Adi, a businessman.

 Strauss grew up in the family business.
 Her father Michael said in an interview that as an 11-year-old girl, she would join his night delivery route, during which she used to help carrying 20-kg containers of dairy products, listen to his business talks and follow carefully how many cartons were delivered and registered.
 She filled a number of roles in the company through the years.

 She graduated in 1987 from Tel Aviv University Law School.
 As a student, she met Dan Lahat, the son of then Tel Aviv mayor Shlomo Lahat and married him.
+They later divorced in 2001.